actualbudget/docs/docs/experimental/simplefin-sync.md

    ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-05.png)

-9. You will be asked to enter your SimpleFIN setup token.
-The keys from this value will be saved on the server, so you will only need to enter it once.
+9. When asked to enter your SimpleFIN Setup Token, use the value you copy-pated in step 6.
+The token will be saved on the Actual server.

    ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-06.png)